ALL ARTICLES

 How Flatirons Uses Heroku

-At Flatirons Development, our preference is to focus on product development instead of architecture.
+At Flatirons, our preference is to focus on product development instead of architecture.
 Heroku helps us accomplish this by allowing us to work with numerous platforms and technologies while maintaining a stable and well-documented architecture.
 Because it is a well-known product, it is also easy to find developers familiar with the platform, and the learning curve is easy enough that developers not familiar with Heroku can pick it up rather easily.
 This offers an additional layer of protection to a startup, as there is little to no risk of a project stalling due to gaps in the development team.
 For us, Heroku helps to ensure that we can meet the needs of any startup due to Heroku’s flexibility while maintaining set processes and standards that can be extended across multiple projects.
 We firmly believe that if it can help us manage and maintain the numerous projects we undertake for our clients, it can help any startup to do the same.

 You may also check the top free alternatives to Heroku.